tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 7. In the script editor, click "Deploy" \> "Test deployments" in the top right.
 8. Copy the web app URL, which will be similar to `https://script.google.com/macros/s/###/exec`.
 This URL can be accessed from outside of Google.

 **It is important to note that whenever you modify the Google Apps Script for the web app, you must deploy it as a new version.** This ensures the changes are reflected in the web app.
-For more details on this, please refer to my report: "[Redeploying Web Apps without Changing URL of Web Apps for new IDE](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43)."
+For more details on this, please refer to my report: "[Redeploying Web Apps without Changing URL of Web Apps](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43)."

 ---